John Boorman Career Summary:

 Boorman was born in Shepperton, Middlesex, England, the son of Ivy (née Chapman) and George Boorman.
 He was educated at the Salesian School in Chertsey, Surrey.

-Boorman was conscripted for compulsory military service during the Korean War when he became a clerical instructor, and once faced court-martial for “seducing a soldier from the course of his duty” by criticizing the war to his trainees; this was abandoned when Boorman showed The Times was the source of all his comments.
+Boorman was conscripted for compulsory military service during the Korean War when he became a clerical instructor.
+He once faced court-martial for “seducing a soldier from the course of his duty” by criticizing the war to his trainees; this was abandoned when Boorman showed The Times was the source of all his comments.
 After army service he worked as a drycleaner and journalist in the late 1950s.
 He ran the newsrooms at Southern Television in Southampton and Dover before moving into TV documentary filmmaking, eventually becoming the head of the BBC’s Bristol-based Documentary Unit in 1962.

-Boorman achieved greater resonance with Deliverance (US, 1972, adapted from a novel by James Dickey), the ordeal of four urban men, played by Jon Voight, Burt Reynolds, Ronny Cox and Ned Beatty, who encounter danger from an unexpected quarter while whitewater rafting through the Appalachian backwoods.
-The film became Boorman’s first true box office success, earning several award nominations.
+Boorman achieved greater resonance with Deliverance (US, 1972, adapted from a novel by James Dickey), about the nightmarish ordeal of four urban men, played by Jon Voight, Burt Reynolds, Ronny Cox and Ned Beatty.

 At the beginning of the 1970s, Boorman was planning to film The Lord of the Rings and corresponded about his plans with the author, J. R. R. Tolkien.
 Ultimately the production proved too costly, though some elements and themes can be seen in Excalibur.

-Boorman was selected as director for Exorcist II: The Heretic (1977), a move that surprised the industry given his dislike of the original film.
-Boorman declared: “Not only did I not want to do the original film, I told the head of Warner Brothers John Calley I’d be happy if he didn’t produce the film too.”
 The original script by Broadway playwright William Goodhart was intellectual and ambitious, based around the metaphysical nature of the battle between good and evil, and specifically the writings of Catholic theologian Pierre Teilhard De Chardin, “I found It extremely compelling.
 It was based on Chardin’s intoxicating Idea that biological evolution was the first step In God’s plan, starting with inert rock, and culminating In humankind.”

-Despite Boorman’s continued rewriting throughout shooting, the film was rendered incomprehensible.
-The film, released in June 1977, was a critical and box office disaster.
+Despite Boorman’s continued rewriting throughout shooting, the film was deemed incomprehensible.
+Released in June 1977, it was a critical and box office disaster.
 Boorman was denounced by author William Peter Blatty, the author of the original novel The Exorcist, and William Friedkin, director of the first Exorcist film.
-Boorman later admitted that his approach to the film was a mistake.
-The Heretic is often considered not just the worst film of The Exorcist series, but one of the worst films of all time.
+Boorman later admitted that his approach to the film was “all wrong.”

-Excalibur (UK, 1981), a dream project of Boorman’s, is a retelling of the Arthurian legend, based on Le Morte D’Arthur.
+Excalibur (UK, 1981), a dream project of Boorman’s, was a retelling of the Arthurian legend, based on Le Morte D’Arthur.
 Boorman cast actors Nicol Williamson and Helen Mirren against their protests, as the two disliked each other intensely, but Boorman felt their mutual antagonism would enhance their characterizations of the characters they were playing.
 The production was based in the Republic of Ireland, where Boorman had relocated.
 For the film he employed all of his children as actors and crew and several of Boorman’s later films have been ‘family business’ productions.
 The film, one of the first to be produced by Orion Films, was a moderate success.

 The Emerald Forest (1985) saw Boorman cast his actor son Charley Boorman as an eco-warrior, in a rainforest adventure that included commercially required elements – action and near-nudity – with authentic[citation needed] anthropological detail.
 Rospo Pallenberg’s original screenplay was adapted into a book of the same name by award-winning author Robert Holdstock.
 Because the film’s distributor faced business troubles that year, the film did not receive a traditional “For Your Consideration” advertising campaign for the 1985 Oscars, despite positive critical reviews.
 Boorman took the initiative to promote the film himself by making VHS copies available for no charge to Academy members at several Los Angeles-area video rental stores.
 Boorman’s idea later became ubiquitous during Hollywood’s award season.
 However, Emerald Forest itself received no nominations from Boorman’s strategy.

-When his friend David Lean died in 1991, Boorman was set to take over direction of Lean’s long-planned adaptation of Nostromo, though the production collapsed.
+When his friend David Lean died in 1991, Boorman was set to take over direction of Lean’s long-planned adaptation of Nostromo, though the production ultimately collapsed.

 Boorman won the Best Director Award at the 1998 Cannes Film Fest for The General, his biopic of Martin Cahill.
 The film is about a glamorous, yet mysterious, criminal in Dublin who was killed, apparently by the Provisional Irish Republican Army.
-Boorman himself was one of Cahill’s burglary victims, having the gold record awarded for the score to Deliverance stolen from his home.
+Boorman himself was one of Cahill’s burglary victims, having the gold record awarded for the score of Deliverance stolen from his home.

 He was appointed CBE in the 1994 Birthday Honors for services to the film industry.